JuliaLang/www.julialang.org/contribute/creating_package.md

 Now `PkgTemplates.jl` has been installed and we want to use it to create a template for a package.

+Run the following commands in the Julia REPL to create the template:

 ```
 using PkgTemplates